 We have been in team cultures where the kindness is overwhelming, but you feel something is lingering beneath the surface.
 We have also been in cultures where there is very little kindness - it is very direct, verging on mean.
-Neither of these are ways we want to operate at Human.
+Neither of these are ways we want to operate at Human Health.
 We want a culture where people are open with their thoughts, but are open in a way that is compassionate and considerate of others.
 Be clear and be kind.

 🧠 Simpler is smarter

 "If you can’t explain it simply you don’t understand it."